 Alongside professional development there are opportunities for personal projects.
 I know a lot of respected agencies encourage personal projects or research and development time during the week.
 Staff won’t be billed out to 100% of their available time so they have time for learning.

-From my experience, client-side has longer peaks and troughs in work demands day to day and if you’re keen to develop, learn and be better at your job then you can organise your time so that you can incorporate these things into the down periods and build the mad skills for putting them into practice in the busy times.
+From my experience, client-side has longer peaks and troughs in work demands day to day.
+If you’re keen to develop, learn and be better at your job then you can organise your time so that you can incorporate these things into the down periods and build the mad skills for putting them into practice during busy times.

 4. Variety Is the Spice of Work – 50/50 win